Ukraine says mission at Mariupol steel mill is complete

 The Ukrainian General Staff also said on Facebook that the Mariupol garrison has completed its mission.
 The commander of the Azov Regiment, which led the defense of the plant, said in a prerecorded video message released Monday that the regiment’s mission had concluded, with as many lives saved as possible.

 “Absolutely safe plans and operations don’t exist during war," Lt.
-Col. Denis Prokopenko said, adding that all risks were considered and part of the plan included saving “as many lives of personnel as possible.”
+Col. Denis Prokopenko said, adding that all risks were considered.

 Elsewhere in the Donbas, the eastern city of Sievierdonetsk came under heavy shelling that killed at least 10 people, said Serhiy Haidai, the governor of the Luhansk region.
 In the Donetsk region, Gov. Pavlo Kyrylenko said on Facebook that nine civilians were killed in shelling.